 Music Activities: The College Chorus is a coeducational group and is also a credit course.
 One of the outstanding organizations on the campus, the Chorus presents many programs to the public as well as to the student body.
 Other vocal groups for execptional men and women singers are open by invitation only.
-The Stage Band and the Concert Band are credit courses for which consent of the department is a prerequisite.
 All music organization personnel cooperate in the production of musical programs.
 Students interested in any phase of music activities are urged to contact the faculty sponsor concerned.